There are 368,000 Google searches a month for affect vs effect – Houston, we have a problem.

 However, in writing it is vitally important to use the correct parts of speech.

-In general, effect is usually a noun and affect is usually a verb but they are commonly confused.
+In general, effect is usually a noun and affect is normally a verb but they are commonly confused.

 To affect means to have a negative or positive effect on something or someone, or to make a difference to something.
 In other words, it will produce an effect.
 It is a cause.